Note: This story was originally published in October 2020.

-Here’s round 2 of the best in Halloween movies.
+Here’s Round 2 of the best in Halloween movies.
 Let’s kick it off with our favorite scary movie genre …

 So you like Found Footage/Documentary Style (and honestly, who doesn’t?)

-I’m sorry but if ain’t broke ….
+I’m sorry but if it ain’t broke ….
 The Blair Witch Project (could also be filed under Witch) and Paranormal Activity (could also be filed under Ghost) are top tier classics.
 They invented and solidified the genre’s permanence in our culture and should be viewed.

 That being said, my two strong contenders for favorite movie in this genre are: